 “There is disrespect that is still going on, it was bad with Luka [Doncic] it is even worse with LaMelo [Ball].
 If you heard these guys talk I’ll keep them nameless, but it has been on multiple networks.
 You would not know the difference between LaMelo was playing as opposed to where Giannis [Antetokounmpo] came from.
 Division II a lot of time could be as good as Division I in a lot of other countries.”

 Scott O’Gallagher has played at every level except the NBA, but he was brought into a couple training camp sessions, but he did however play overseas in Macedonia, Australia, Turkey, Bulgaria and New Zealand.
 He played four seasons before tearing his hamstring in New Zealand.
 He would later make the transition into the gaming industry.

-O’Gallagher recently that NBA teams to this day still reach out to pick his brain about international players they might be interested in.
+O’Gallagher recently shared that NBA teams to this day still reach out to pick his brain about international players they might be interested in.
 He also shared that a Western Conference team even offered him a scouting position, but turned it down to stay with 2K Sports at the time.